-- Senior school staff and teachers meet and greet the children and parents/ carers each morning and likewise at the end of the school day. - We regularly invite parents to a variety of events throughout the year for example; coffee mornings, topic days, Religious celebrations, fundraising charity events and assemblies... - We invite specialist agencies into school, to talk to you about how they can support you and your child. - In Foundation Stage we hold "stay and play" sessions, where you can come in and stay with your child for a morning or an afternoon.
-In Key Stage 1 we have "Family Fridays." - In Key Stage 1 we invite parents in to school to observe "letters and sounds" lessons and take part in Better Reading Partnership Training. - We hold regular parents meetings for you to talk to your child's teachers about their progress and attainment.
+- Senior school staff and teachers meet and greet the children and parents/ carers each morning and likewise at the end of the school day. - We regularly invite parents to a variety of events throughout the year for example; coffee mornings, topic days, Religious celebrations, fundraising charity events and assemblies...However, this is not currently possible due to Covid-19. - We invite specialist agencies, to contact you, about how they can support you and your child. - In Foundation Stage we usually hold "stay and play" sessions, where you can come in and stay with your child for a morning or an afternoon.
+In Key Stage 1 we have "Family Fridays."
+This is currently on hold due to Covid-19. - In Key Stage 1 we usually invite parents in to school to observe "letters and sounds" lessons and take part in Better Reading Partnership Training.
+This is currently on hold due to Covid-19. - We hold regular parents meetings for you to talk to your child's teachers about their progress and attainment.
 Parents receive a target report in Autumn, a mid- year report in Spring and a final report in the Summer term.
 In the Spring Term our Year 5 and 6 teachers hold parent and child consultation meetings, where progress towards their Autumn and end of year targets are discussed.
+These are currently being supported through telephone consultations. - We are happy to offer individual appointments to discuss specific issues with you about your child's progress and their learning.

-- We are happy to offer individual appointments to discuss specific issues with you about your child's progress and their learning. - Our Learning Mentors are available to work with groups of children and support families. - We have a monthly school nurse "drop in" session for parents and carers. - We have an open door policy.
+- Our Learning Mentor is available to work with groups of children and support families. - We have a School Family Support Worker for parents and carers. - We have an open door policy.